daleedog/daleedog/README.md

 ## My Passion

 ### 💡 **I Love Creating**
 Since childhood, I’ve enjoyed DIY projects and pursued a degree in Electronic Information Engineering.
-My drive is to make life more convenient through innovation.
-I take on multiple roles in projects—**supply chain procurement, industrial design, software & hardware engineering, product management**—and I’m quick to learn whatever is needed to bring ideas to life. ⚙️✨
+My drive is to make life more convenient through innovation. ⚙️✨

 ### 🕵️‍♂️ **Curiosity and Pranks**
 Hacking is a mindset.
 I constantly wonder: *How does this work?
 Are there vulnerabilities?
 Can I harmlessly exploit them for fun?* Pranks are my playful way of exploring and testing systems. 🛠️😄